fathym/eac/docs/getting-started/02 - github-html-server-composition.md

 > **NOTE** - You may have noticed the use of `ftm` here.
 The Fathym CLI can be accessed in two ways, `fathym` or the shorthand `ftm`.
 Both can be used interchangeably for any of the commands.
 The previous command could have been replaced with `fathym git configure -s` with the same outcome.

 Let's clone our new repository and we'll continue to work on it.
-Follow the promptes and select the organization and repository you just initialized.
+Follow the prompts and select the organization and repository you just initialized.
 Make sure to navigate into a folder where you would like to [organize your repositories](../git/organize-your-repositories.md).

 ```cli
 fathym git clone